-Arrhythmia culprit caught in actionFebruary 17th, 2013 in Medical research /
+Arrhythmia culprit caught in actionFebruary 17, 2013 in Medicine & Health / Medical research

 Using powerful X-rays, University of British Columbia researchers have reconstructed a crime scene too small for any microscope to observe – and caught the culprit of arrhythmia in action.

 Characterized by the heart beating too fast, too slow or inconsistently, arrhythmias may cause a decrease of blood flow to the brain and body, resulting in heart palpitation, dizziness, fainting, or even death.

 Presented today at the 2013 Annual Meeting of the American Association for the Advancement of Science (AAAS) in Boston, the 3D animated model reveals for the first time how gene mutations affect the crucial pathway in heart muscle cells that controls its rhythm.

 "Then, a special protein opens the pathway for calcium to be released from compartments within these cells, and in turn initiates the contraction."

 Mutations to the gene that forms this protein have been linked to arrhythmia and sudden cardiac deaths in otherwise healthy people.